colonelxy/Trustless-Elections-Dapp/README.md

 ### c.
 Stakeholders Access
 ### d.
 Public access
-Users can be allowed to see specific data through the shared links The original images are available to the public.
+- Users can be allowed to see specific data through the shared links
+- The original images are available to the public.
-Those who prefer the PDFs will also have access from the PDF S3 bucket arranged by county and constituency
+- Those who prefer the PDFs will also have access from the PDF S3 bucket arranged by county and constituency.

 # Option 2
-Just upload the image to ``S3`` as attachment together with an electronic form with the same information.
+J- ust upload the image to ``S3`` as attachment together with an electronic form with the same information.
-The e-form is processed further for tallying.
+- The e-form is processed further for tallying.
-The S3 contents have a delete protection.
+- The S3 contents have a delete protection.
-An audit log is generated and securely kept in ``QLDB``.
+- An audit log is generated and securely kept in ``QLDB``.
-Metadata from the bucket is processed and stored in ``DynamoDB`` (NoSql database) or further analysis
+- Metadata from the bucket is processed and stored in ``DynamoDB`` (NoSql database) or further analysis.

 ## Quantum Ledger Cost
 Assuming 16m voters, each message is 1kb